 Far Cry 6 Amigos | Far Cry 6 secret ending | Far Cry 6 map | Far Cry 6 mysterious key and locked chest | Far Cry 6 wingsuit | Far Cry 6 best Supremo and Resolver weapons | How to unlock Far Cry 6 preorder bonuses and DLC | Far Cry 6 Triada Blessings Relics | Far Cry 6 gunpowder | Far Cry 6 co op | Far Cry 6 length | Far Cry 6 weapon list | Far Cry 6 third person | Far Cry 6 Chorizo | Far Cry 6 Criptograma Chests | Far Cry 6 best gear and builds | Far Cry 6 industrial circuits

-1. Look out for blue symbols to get information about your surroundings
+1. Look out for blue symbols to get info about your surroundings

 You're told early on that blue is guerrilla color, indicating hidden paths or shortcuts to let you get around faster, or avoid guard patrols.
 There are also symbols to keep an eye out for that can give you more information about where you are or what's nearby.
 Things like a blue eye indicate a good observation point to scan enemy locations for example.
 There are also signs hidden around to indicate safe houses, supplies, hidden paths, threats and more.
 Keep a look out and you'll be forewarned, and better prepared.

-2. Mod weapons sparingly initially as resources are in short supply
+2. Mod weapons sparingly initially, as resources are rare

 There are a range of things you need to craft weapon mods like silencers and scopes but by far the deciding material is gunpowder.
 While there are plenty of materials to collect like seals and fasteners, gunpowder is the currency that pays for mods.
 It's generally in short supply and while you'll pick it up regularly from supply boxes and missions you'll never be overflowing with the stuff.
 Because of that, think carefully about what mods you need on what gun.
 Once you've made a mod for a certain weapon class, like a rifle, it does unlock for every weapon in that class at least, making it worth specialising rather than spreading the wealth.

-3. Talk to anybody with a black exclamation point above their head
+3. Talk to anybody with a black exclam above their head for useful intel

 As you clear out enemy bases and populate them with Libertad rebels, you'll notice NPCs with little black icons above their heads.
 These NPCs can sometimes appear in the wild too - either way, talk to them whenever you get the chance.
 They'll reveal a random area, quest or item of note close by.
 It's possible to discover some of the best quests and secrets in the game by doing this, so make it a regular thing.
 You'll also often get intel from rescuing anyone you see in trouble.

-4. Scan vehicles with your phone to be able to summon them
+4. Scan vehicles with your phone to summon them at bases

 The game doesn't make a big deal out of it, but by scanning an empty car or bike with your phone you can add it to your garage summoned at bases and customised.
 You do this like scanning enemies while scouting out a base or fortress - just find an empty ride and look at it through your phone camera to start scanning.
 Once done, it'll add it to your menu back at your hideouts.
 Keep in mind that there can't be any NPCs inside the vehicle, and it doesn't work on military vehicles like tanks or trucks.

-5. The Furioso Supremo can help with platforming, mobility and general destruction
+5. The Furioso Supremo helps with platforming, mobility and general destruction

 While all the Supremos have their strengths and advantages the Furioso has a use beyond killing things (which it does by creating a ring of fire that burns enemies around you).
 It allows you to do an air-dash, leaving a trail of fire behind you that, though dangerous, is very versatile.
 It can help you in platforming challenges, escape enemy grenades, burn tobacco fields and more.
 This ability doesn't have a cooldown either, you can use it on every jump.
 Definitely worth the uranium.